AhsanAyaz/angular-deploy-gh-pages-actions/README.md

       uses: AhsanAyaz/angular-deploy-gh-pages-actions
       with:
         github_access_token: ${{ secrets.ACCESS_TOKEN }} # see the Configuration section for how you can create secrets
-        build_configuration: development # The build environment for the app. please look configurations in your angular.json
+        build_configuration: staging # The build environment for the app. please look configurations in your angular.json
-        base_href: /ngrx-workshop/   # make sure this corresponds to https://<your_username>.github.io/<base_href>/
+        base_href: /my-project/   # make sure this corresponds to https://<your_username>.github.io/<base_href>/
         deploy_branch: gh-pages # The branch the action should deploy to.
-        build_folder: dist # The folder where your project is supposed to be after running ng build by the action.
+        build_folder: dist/my-project # The folder where your project is supposed to be after running ng build by the action.
 ```

 If you'd like to make it so the workflow only triggers on push events to specific branches then you can modify the `on` section.